A Unified Analysis of Linear Quaternion Dynamic Equations on Time Scales: Introduction

 \section{Introduction}

-The measure chains calculus, including the time scales, was firstly introduced by Stefan Hilger \cite{hilger1990analysis} to unify continuous and discrete analysis of dynamic equations.
-The classical differential equations and difference equations are special cases of the dynamic equations on time scales (DETs).
-Many dynamical processes are either exclusively continuous or exclusively discrete.
-For instance, both continuous and discrete models are used in 3D tracking of shape and motion estimation \cite{metaxas2005dynamic} and DNA dynamics \cite{klapper1998remarks}.
-The theory of dynamic equations on time scales has an enormous potential for applications.
+The theory of dynamic equations on time scales (DETS) has enormous applications \cite{atici2006application,marks2008generalized}.
 It is applicable to many fields in which physical phenomena can be described by continuous or discrete dynamical models.
+For instance, both continuous and discrete models are used in 3D tracking of shape, motion estimation \cite{metaxas2005dynamic} and DNA dynamics \cite{klapper1998remarks}.
+An unify framework for the theory of DETS was introduced in 1988 by Hilger \cite{hilger1988thesis, hilger1990analysis}.
+It unifies continuous and discrete dynamic equations.
+The classical differential and difference equations are special cases of DETS.

-Recently, the basic theory and fundamental results of linear quaternion-valued differential equations (QDEs) was established by Kou \emph{et al.} \cite{kou2015linear1,kou2015linear2,xia2016algorithm}.
-The quaternion-valued differential equations have numerous applications in physics and engineering, such as spatial kinematic modelling and attitude dynamics \cite{chou1992quaternion,gupta1998linear}, fluid mechanics \cite{gibbon2002quaternionic,gibbon2006quaternions}, quantum mechanics \cite{alder1986quaternionic,adler1995quaternionic} and so on.
-It is interesting and necessary to extend the theory of QDEs to quaternion-valued dynamic equations on arbitrary time scales (QDETs) so that the theory of quaternion-valued dynamic equations can be applied more broadly to physics and engineering.
-In fact, both discrete and mixture of continuous and discrete dynamical models are subsumed within QDETs.
-On the other hand, the differential equations sometimes need to be integrated into difference equations for computation and simulation.
-For example, the system kinematics in discrete time was studied in \cite{sola2012quaternion}.
+Over the years, the theory of quaternion differential equations (QDEs) has received a lot of attention \cite{wilczynski2009quaternionic,wilczynski2012quaternionic,campos2006periodic,gasull2009one,zhang2011global}.
+The QDEs have numerous applications in physics and engineering, such as spatial kinematic modelling and attitude dynamics \cite{chou1992quaternion,gupta1998linear}, fluid mechanics \cite{gibbon2002quaternionic,gibbon2006quaternions}, quantum mechanics \cite{alder1986quaternionic,adler1995quaternionic} and so on.
+Recently, the basic theory and fundamental results of linear QDEs was established \cite{kou2015linear1,kou2015linear2,xia2016algorithm}.
+It is interesting and necessary to extend the theory of QDEs to quaternion dynamic equations on arbitrary time scales (QDETS), so that the theory of quaternion dynamic equations can be widely applied to physical and engineering problems.
+On the one hand, both discrete and mixture of continuous and discrete dynamical models are subsumed within the QDETS.
+On the other hand, some differential equations need to be integrated into difference equations for computations or simulations.
+For example, the kinematics system on discrete time was studied in \cite{sola2012quaternion}.